omni-us/jsonargparse/DOCUMENTATION.rst

 environment variables, which might be useful for some use cases in which there is no command line call involved.

-If a parser includes an :class:`.ActionConfigFile` argument, then the environment variable for this config file will be parsed before all the other environment variables.
+If a parser includes an `action="config"` argument, then the environment variable for this config file will be parsed before all the other environment variables.

 .. _sub-commands: